1 Environment Variables

 PHP

-and general WWW security
+and general WWW security3.1 Exercises

 4) In the previous script check whether the input is